syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 <img src="Export-to-Excel_images/winui-datagrid-filter-on-exported-excel.png" alt="Filters on Exported Excel in WinUI DataGrid" width="100%" Height="Auto"/>

-While using `stacked headers`, the filter option enable for stacked header cell.
-To avoid this, you can specify the `range` based on Stacked headers count to show the filter icon in the header cell.
+While using the `stacked headers`, the filter option enables for the stacked header cell.
+To avoid this, specify the `range` based on the Stacked headers count to show the filter icon in the header cell.

 {% tabs %}
 {% highlight c# %}